Tinitto/crypto-exchange/README.md

 - Check the databases (basing on the settings in the `.env` file) for the records added.

 ### How to Run as a systemd service

+- Ensure you have Google Chrome installed.
+For debian servers, see instructions under the title "How to set up Debian server for Selenium Chrome driver"

 - Go to the root of your user